DMH + UCLA Early Childhood Fellowship

-The DMH-UCLA Early Childhood Fellowship is designed to support the growth and wellbeing of professionals working with young children and families in Los Angeles County.
+The DMH + UCLA Early Childhood Fellowship is designed to support the growth and wellbeing of professionals working with young children and families in Los Angeles County.
 For ten months, Fellows come together to learn, practice, and reflect on the application of key knowledge and skills that promote resilience in young children and their families.
-Fellows learn from national and local experts and collaborate with colleagues to create and implement innovative approaches to addressing the challenges faced by families with young children in their communities.
+Fellows learn from national and local experts and collaborate with colleagues to create and implement innovative approaches to address the challenges faced by families with young children in their communities.

 The Early Childhood Fellowship will span a range of topics such as: